addr2data/aws-certification-prep/README.rst

 Exercises
 ---------
-I hope you enjoy using these exercises, as much as I enjoyed building them.
+I hope you enjoy using these exercises, as much as we enjoyed building them.

-Some of the exercises listed in the table below have two formats:
+Some of the exercises listed in the table below have two formats.
+The end of these exercises is exactly the same:

   - CLI - Primarily uses the **awscli** for configuration.
   - GUI - Primarily used the **AWS Management Console** for configuration.

 **Foundation Exercises**